DOT Customer Service

 Backfills and Base and Wearing Courses

 After finishing street work, permittees are required to restore all street openings and excavations.
-Report a Backfill, Base or Wearing Course.
+Report a Backfill, Base or Wearing Course

 Street Construction Permits

 The construction industry and government agencies must apply for permits to perform roadway, building and sidewalk construction on City streets and non-toll bridges.
-DOT's Street Works Manual has complete information on street construction permits Permitees can check the status of active street construction permits throughout New York City.
+NYC DOT's Street Works Manual has complete information on street construction permits Permitees can check the status of active street construction permits throughout New York City.

 Certificates of Insurance